Oxford Circular walk

 - Turn right along the road's right hand pavement and go over the footbridge which runs parallel to a long road bridge over the railway and then the Oxford Canal.
 Some 80 metres from the end of the footbridge, by a bus stop for services to Oxford, turn right along Wolvercote Green Road .
 Wolvercote Green on the right is Open Access Land, you can walk through the grassy meadow and exit from it through another gate at the other end right by the next pub, or keep straight down this road.
 Either way, in 230 metres you come to the Plough Inn (Greene King), your next lunch pub option.

-- Coming out of the pub door, go straight ahead (i.e.: turn right if you did not go into the pub) across a grassy area for 70 metres to cross Ball's Bridge over the Oxford Canal.
-Across the bridge, turn left down to the canal and then turn right along the towpath, your direction 130°, with the canal on your left-hand side and the railway over to your right.
+- Coming out of the pub door, go straight ahead (i.e.: turn right if you did not go into the pub) onto a car-wide gravel track through a grassy area for 70 metres to cross Ball's Bridge over the Oxfordshire Canal.
+Across the bridge, turn left down steps to the canal and then turn right along the towpath, your direction 130°, with the canal on your left-hand side and the railway over to your right.

-- Walk along the towpath beside the canal and in 500 metres you pass under a railway bridge (no. 236A, carrying the Oxford - Marylebone line).
+- Walk along the towpath beside the canal on a pleasant surface-dressed path and in 500 metres you pass under a railway bridge (no. 236A, carrying the Oxford - Marylebone line).
 In a further 200 metres you pass some houseboats.
 There are now rugby and hockey pitches on the left-hand side of the canal.
 Along the way you pass one swing bridge (no. 238), then two newly muralled brick road bridges over the canal (nos.
-238B and 239A).
+238B - Elizabeth Jennings Way - and 239A - Frenchay Road Bridge).
 On your right you now have The Trap Grounds, a Local Wildlife Site.

 - For a short loop through this enchanting site, turn right along a gravel path, with a pond and some reed beds on the left and a reed-filled stream on the right and a road and some houses beyond.
 In 100 metres turn left along a wooden boardwalk, keeping the pond on your left.
 In 110m turn right at the end of the boardwalk along an earthen path at a T-junction and in 80 metres turn right again at another T-junction to in 150 metres continue in the same direction where the boardwalk turns right, to re-gain the canal side path in 100 metres and turn right along it.

 - Continue along the towpath and just before the next bridge, no. 240, go through a wooden fieldgate and head up to a road (Aristotle Lane) which you cross to turn left along the opposite pavement over the bridge.
-On its far side, after 50 metres you come to a road T-junction with the Anchor pub opposite .
+But your first shortcut, since the Plough Inn , is not to leave the towpath at Bridge 240 but to continue along the towpath all the way to Bridge 243, where you leave the canal to head direct to Oxford Railway station.
+But if you cross the bridge, on its far side, after 50 metres you come to a road T-junction with the Anchor pub opposite .

-- If you want to shorten the walk you can turn right here and keep on going to Walton Street, which leads into Worcester Street and comes out at a large junction with the A4144, where you turn right into Hythe Bridge Street, to cross the Castle Mill Stream and soon get to the railway station.
+- another option to shorten the walk is to turn right here and keep on going to Walton Street, which leads into Worcester Street and comes out at a large junction with the A4144, where you turn right into Hythe Bridge Street, to cross the Castle Mill Stream and soon get to the railway station.

 - The main route is to turn right in front of the pub and in 15 metres to turn left up Polstead Road, your direction 75°, now with the pub on your left-hand side.
 In 200 metres cross Woodstock Road, slightly to the left, to continue straight on along Rawlinson Road.
 In 240 metres you come to Banbury Road (where you can take a bus into the centre of Oxford).
 But cross Banbury Road, turn left up its pavement, then in 30 metres, turn right into Linton Road.
 In 150 metres you pass St Andrews Church on your right-hand side.